 Federal Income Tax Consequences.
 The following discussion summarizes the material federal income tax consequences of participation in the 2002 Plan.
 The discussion is general in nature and does not address issues related to the tax circumstances of any particular optionee.
+The discussion is based on federal income tax laws in effect on the date hereof and is, therefore, subject to possible future changes in law.
 The discussion does not address state, local or foreign tax consequences.
 There are no tax consequences to the Company or the optionee upon the grant of a Non-Qualified Stock Option under the 2002 Plan.
 Upon the exercise of a Non-Qualified Stock Option, an optionee recognizes ordinary income equal to the difference between the exercise price for the shares and the fair market value of the shares on the date of exercise.
 The Company is entitled to a corresponding tax deduction equal to the amount of income recognized by the optionee at the time of recognition by the optionee, provided that the Company meets its federal income and employment tax withholding obligations and that the deduction is not otherwise disallowed by the Code.